textpattern/textpattern.github.io/administration/preferences-panel.md

 ### Logging

 The 'Logging' preference allows you to select what kinds of visiting activity Textpattern should record when such activity occurs.
-The recorded information is displayed in the [Visitor logs administration panel](https://docs.textpattern.io/administration/visitor-logs-panel) for you to review.
+The recorded information is displayed in the [Visitor logs panel](https://docs.textpattern.io/administration/visitor-logs-panel) for you to review.
 This Logging control is a drop-down menu with three options.

 1. **None:** By default Textpattern will not log any visitor information at all.
 2. **All hits:** Textpattern will collect information for all site visits.